e-khalifayev/Azercell-Hackathon/README.md

 # Azercell-Hackathon

+Project: Crowdsourcing Mobile Network Speed Testin App

-You can download projections of signla on maps and view in your browser.
+Note: You can download projections of signal on maps and view in your browser.